 Patternmakers, Metal and Plastic lay out, machine, fit, and assemble castings and parts to metal or plastic foundry patterns, core boxes, or match plates.

-Metal Patternmakers with little to no experience tend to make between $22930 and $29910 while the more experienced ones make over $52900 per year.
+Metal and Plastic Patternmakers with little to no experience tend to make between $28890 and $35920 while the more experienced ones can earn over $57510 per year.

 |Top 5 paying states||Hourly||Annual|

-However a higher pay at MI doesn’t guarantee that you will make more because the living expenses at MI might be 2x higher than where you are currently at now.
+However, a higher pay at OR doesn’t guarantee that you will make more because the living expenses at OR might be twice as high than where you are currently at now.

-Other than that we also asked them what did they major in and here are the most popular majors that came up.
+Other than that, we also asked them what did they major in and here are the most popular majors that came up.

 Pros and Cons

-|Suitable for people who likes practical and handson work|
+|Suitable for people who likes practical and hands-on work|

 |Suitable for people who wants to work in a supportive work environment|